factionsecurity/faction/CONTRIBUTING.md

 - Ensure your code compiles and runs without errors
 - Be patient - Reviews may take time depending on complexity

+### Submitting Security Issues
+Please submit security issues to us privately via info@factionsecurity.com.
+When submitting a security issue be sure to provide clear reproducible steps and a suggested severity for the finding.

 ## Contact